 Saving $25,000 for a down payment on a house in the next three years

 By clearly defining what you want and when you want it to happen, you’re more likely to achieve it.
+And when you break it down into smaller, achievable goals, financial planning doesn’t have to feel so intimidating.
 For an extra boost of confidence and to make sure it stays at the top of your mind, tape your list of goals to your bathroom mirror or inside the cover of your planner.

 We love podcasts because they are a convenient and (usually) free way to get expert knowledge from leaders in the industry.
 Add some of these to your queue for a fresh perspective!